Chapter 13: Living From the Neck Up

 Hell no.

-“What good is it gonna do to feel all this stuff?
+I thought, “What good is it gonna do to feel all this stuff?
 How will that help?
 I need to stay positive.
 You don’t enjoy life by being a sad sack stuck in the past.”

-Then, one afternoon in early 2019, everything shifted.
+One afternoon in early 2019, everything shifted.

-With my partner having my back, I made it into the places where I’d hidden my grief and rage.
-For two hours, she sat with me as I stayed with the pain I’d always run from.
-The black hole of "clenching" in my gut—the thing that had sucked all the light out of my life—I finally worked my way through it.
+With my partner by my side, I went into the places I’d hidden my grief and rage.
+For two hours, she sat with me while I stayed with the pain I’d always run from.
+A knot cinched tight in my gut during my military years and kept tightening.
+Nothing I tried loosened it.

 It was also an excuse to stay the way I was.
 That grief had become part of my identity.

-I’d bent my life around avoiding that darkness for so long I didn’t recognize the unclenched face in the bathroom mirror.
+I’d bent my life around avoiding that darkness for so long that I didn’t recognize the unclenched face in the bathroom mirror.

-Who was I now without that black-hole badge of honor?
+Who was I now without that black hole badge of honor?

 I realized that if I wanted to feel better, I had to get better at feeling.